emfmesquita/beyondhelp/README.md

 # beyondhelp
 Chrome extension with helpers to https://www.dndbeyond.com/.

 The first helper (and current only one implemented) is a monster HP tracker.
-Ideal for DMs that use notebooks on their table but not a virtual tabletop.
+Ideal for DMs that use a laptop on their table but not a virtual tabletop.

 Realeased version on [Chrome Web Store](https://chrome.google.com/webstore/detail/beyond-help/aojmegjchfjmkgmihimpplblfalnpdop?hl=en).